fosskers/aura/README.markdown

 1. All pacman (ABS) dependencies (all at once).
 2. All AUR dependencies (one at a time).
 3. All AUR packages (all at once).

+### Quiet Building
+  By default `makepkg` output is suppressed.
+If you want the people behind you to think you're a badass hacker, then this suppression can be disabled by using `-x` alongside `-A`.

 ### Downgradibility
   AUR package files that are built are moved to the package cache.